 - it is likely to be concerned with the way you are thinking, behaving or feeling.
 I’m including ‘financial’ matters under ‘behaving’, for present purposes.

 - would you say you are some-one more dogged by your thoughts, or behaviour or feelings?
-If so, then one of the three is likely to dominate.
+If so, then the one you chose is, for the time, likely to dominate your decision-making.
 This dominant one becomes your ‘target door’: your response to it requires some attention now.

-- according to your personality, you will have an ‘open door’ more available to you – one of the remaining ‘doors’ will be approached with greater confidence.
+- according to your personality, you will have an ‘open door’ more available to you – one of the remaining ‘doors’ you can approach with more confidence, but …….

 Now, how will this category of ‘doors’ help with safe experiments?

 It provides an opportunity to focus our attention on a ‘target’ using the skills already available to you.
-The ‘open door’ provides a way in to the opportunities to do things.
+The ‘open door’ provides an initial way in.

 The aim is to reduce the traps right in front of us or to offer us a warning about the things we might miss.

 That all sounds rather vague so let’s make up some examples.